Irrigation Demand Management – Environmental Water Leasing Program

-- Once the enrollment deadline is reached the District will compile a master list of the acres and respective owners/lessees that are signed up for the 2023 EWLP.
+- Once the enrollment deadline is reached, the District will compile a master list of the acres and respective owners/lessees that are signed up for the 2024 IDM-EWLP.
 Irrigation System Operators (ISO’s) overseeing water delivery for enrolled lands will be notified of the specific acreage that has been enrolled in their service area.
-If an ISO finds a field that appears to be irrigated outside the terms of the lease agreement will contact the owner and then the Conservation Program regarding the violation.
-Review of the incident by the District may result in termination of the Agreement, in which case the Irrigator will be obligated to return in full to MRGCD any payment already made for the use of water while enrolled in the 2023 EWLP.
+If an ISO finds a field that appears to be irrigated outside the terms of the lease agreement, they will contact the owner and the Conservation Program regarding the violation.
+Review of the incident by the District may result in termination of the Agreement, in which case the Irrigator will be obligated to return in full to MRGCD any payment already made for the use of water while enrolled in the 2024 IDM-EWLP.

 - How will I be paid by the District once I enroll?

-- The District will pay you 60% of the total lease agreement amount following review of your application and the signing of a contract.
+- The District will pay youa portion of the total lease agreement amount following review of your application and the signing of a contract.
 Any field inspections will take place prior to signing a contract.
-You will receive 40% of the total lease agreement once the District has inspected and approved the enrolled acreage at the end of the season.
-Full payment should be expected on or around November 14, 2022.
+You will receive the remaining portion of the total lease agreement once the District has inspected and approved the enrolled acreage at the end of the season.
+Full payment should be expected on or around November 15, 2024.